-Research in education provides further evidence for the importance of SCCCS's initiative to bring Public Waldorf Education to Huntington Beach and the local communities within OVSD.
-The latest research in educational neuroscience establishes strong linkages between high student achievement and Waldorf methods.
-Dr. Marzano's2 research confirms that the use of certain practices used in Public Waldorf schools, like teacher looping, summarization, and interdisciplinary teaching, allow children to excel on a variety of assessments, including standardized tests.
+Research in education provides further evidence for the importance of SCCCS II's initiative to bring Public Waldorf Education to the local communities in Orange County.
+The research in educational neuroscience establishes strong linkages between high student achievement and Waldorf methods.
+Dr. Marzano's research confirms that the use of certain practices used in Public Waldorf schools, like teacher looping, summarization, and interdisciplinary teaching, allow children to excel on a variety of assessments, including standardized tests.
 As educators and their allies implement what they are learning from brain research, Waldorf charter schools will both benefit from and contribute to educational reform.
 Specifically, we anticipate a steady stream of interest in our unique program, and we will embrace opportunities to disseminate best practices.